mcdofrenchfreis/AuthenticationFASTAPI/README.md

 - `requirements.txt` — Python dependencies (bcrypt pinned)

 ## Environment
-Configuration is primarily read from environment variables in `app/config.py` (with safe defaults).
+Configuration is centrally managed in `app/core/settings.py` using Pydantic BaseSettings.
+It automatically reads environment variables and, if present, a `.env` file at the project root.

 Recommended variables to set via your shell or a `.env` loader:
 - `AUTH_SECRET_KEY` — secret for JWT signing